Top UN court rejects Nicaragua's case in a long-running maritime dispute with Colombia

 Colombia already claims exclusive economic rights in much of the area that lies to the east of Nicaragua’s 200 nautical mile boundary.
 Bogota argued that there is no precedent for extending a country’s 200-nautical-mile zone, when it clashes with that of another nation.

-Members of Colombia's legal team hugged in court after the ruing, and Colombian President Juan Manuel Santos tweeted that it was “a triumph” for his country.
+Members of Colombia's legal team hugged in court after the ruing, and President Gustavo Petro tweeted that it was “a great victory for Colombia in The Hague.”

+He added that he hoped the ruling "ends the controversy over our borders, and we will now focus on the sustainable development of our archipelago.”

 The area has long been claimed by both countries, and Nicaragua gained fishing rights over a big portion in a 2012 ruling by the world court in The Hague.
 But Colombia’s navy has continued to patrol the waters, which are also used by drug traffickers.